Lose fat and gain muscle simultaneously. Balanced approach.

 Import — restore a backup file from Settings.
 Merges with any existing data on the device.

 AI coach export — copy a structured training report to your clipboard from Training History.
-Paste it into Claude for personalized coaching analysis.
+Paste it into the AI assistant of your choice for personalized coaching analysis.

 Personal Records